Vanilla-OS/handbook/articles/en/install-homebrew.md

 ---
 Title: Installing Homebrew in Vanilla OS
-Description Learn how to Install and setup Homebrew in Vanilla OS.
+Description: Learn how to Install and setup Homebrew in Vanilla OS.
 PublicationDate: 2022-01-26
 Authors:
     - kbdharun